brotatotes/bht-automation/bht gen 3/Galatians/Chapter 1/Galatians 1 24 bht.md

 ### John Gill:
-1. "For the wonderful grace bestowed on him and wrought in him."
+1. "And they glorified God in me."
 2. "They were greatly thankful and blessed God, who had given him such large gifts."
 3. "He tacitly strikes at and rebukes the false teachers, and the Galatians that adhered to them, for their different treatment of him."